ElucidataInc/polly-docs/docs/KnowledgeGraph/Getting Started.md

 ### Prerequisites

-To access the **Polly KG Explorer** application hosted on the Polly Platform, users must have an **Elucidata account**.
+To access the **Polly KG Explorer** application hosted on the Polly Platform, users must have an **Polly account**.
 The following are required:

 - Login credentials provided by the Solution Manager.
 - Active Polly credentials for authentication.